HLT-ISTI/QuaNet/README.md

 Run the script_experiments.sh script to generate all results.

 We used three datasets: IMDB, HP and Kindle.
-The first one is automatically fetch from the Keras module.
+The first one is automatically fetched from the Keras module.
 The HP and Kindle datasets can be downloaded from
 <a href=http://hlt.isti.cnr.it/quantification/data/quanet_hp_kindle_datasets.zip>here</a> and should be extracted in the
 parent directory.